 There is a limited opportunity for photographing both the greater & little bustards as their lekking season is relatively short but we are lucky enough to be able to time the tour to take advantage of this small window.
 This meant that our holiday participants were given the opportunity to spend time in the bustard hides, as Andrew did when he captured this image of a Great Bustard.

-One of my personal highlights when I have led this tour are the hoopoes.
+One of my personal highlights when I have led this holiday are the hoopoes.
 Our location for photographing these wonderful birds is in an olive grove.
 The hoopoes have nested here for a number of years, bringing up their young in the base of a tree, & allowing them to fledge in the safety of the grove.
 This year, the young were a little older than when I have seen them in the past, meaning that the participants were able to get some amazing photos of the adults feeding their young.

 Whilst most people have seen common kestrels, the lesser kestrels are a less well-known bird, typically they build nests in the roof areas of farm buildings.
 One of the hides, that we make use of, is built on a tower, meaning that the shots that are possible are at the same level as the birds.
 The weather was generally kind, but has been a little wet in the weeks previous, meaning that some of the species were still showing mating behaviour!